 In software localization projects, translatable strings are first collected in so-called “localization files” or “resource files.”
 These files are then handed off to translators who translate strings and thereby create copies of the original files now containing equivalent strings in a different language.
 They return their translation files to the developers who integrate them into the software.
 Thus, resource files are a crucial component of the localization process.
+Here, you can get a detailed overview of the most common localization file formats.

 What are localization files?